Tylastin/CarND-Behavioral-Cloning-P3/README.md

 The included simulator is used to steer a car around a track for data collection.
 The image data and steering angles are used to train a neural network.
 The neural network model is used to drive the car autonomously around the track.

-A detailed writeup of the the steps taken to complete the project can be found [here](./writeup_report.md)
+A detailed writeup of the the steps taken to complete the project can be found [here](./writeup_report.md).
+A demo video of the simulator car driving using the trained CNN can be found [here](./video.mp4).

 Main project files:
 * model.py (script used to create and train the model)